-Code Environmental objective 82 Significance of identified effects 83 Measure Addressability of measures 84 action plan 87 .
-In order to ensure proper management of construction and demolition waste, which are generated during the implementation of subsequent projects, supporting documents will be required on waste traceability (handing them over to entities authorized by law to manage this type of waste).
-M8 REO 1 Nonsignificant positive All projects that provide for the planting of grass, shrub or arboreal species will consider the exclusive use of non-invasive native species, characteristic of the natural habitat types in the implementation areas.
-A4, A6 М9 REO 12 Nonsignificant positive Projects aimed at the rehabilitation of existing buildings and / or the construction of new buildings will consider the implementation of solutions to improve energy efficiency as well as the use of renewable sources of electricity / heat. mainly A1 and A3
+Code Environmental objective Significance of identified effects Measure Addressability of measures Μ7 REO 14 Nonsignificant Elaboration at the level of each project of a waste management plan to A1, A12 și A13 principles of the circular economy in accordance with Circular economy action plan .
+In order to ensure proper management of construction and negative demolition waste, which are generated during the implementation of subsequent projects, supporting documents will be required on waste traceability (handing them over to entities authorized by law to manage this type of waste).
+M8 REO 1 All projects that provide for the planting of grass, shrub or arboreal A4, A6 Nonsignificant species will consider the exclusive use of non-invasive native species, positive characteristic of the natural habitat types in the implementation areas, including taking into account available and / or possible (park) fauna. М9 REO 12 Nonsignificant positive Projects aimed at the rehabilitation of existing buildings and / or the mainly A1 and A3 construction of new buildings will consider the implementation of solutions to improve energy efficiency as well as the use of renewable sources of electricity / heat and will include solutions for external vertical landscaping of buildings or structures for the purpose of providing ecosystem services, such as pollinator habitat, mitigation and carbon sequestration.

-87 https://ec.europa.eu/environment/strategy/circular-economy-action-plan_en
+&lt;sup>86 https://ec.europa.eu/environment/strategy/circular-economy-action-plan\en